IMPD officer on northwest side kills man suspected of shooting roommate

 Officals say a firearm was located in the back of the residence.

 “It appears that the suspect fired at our officer first.
-There was an exchange there, and, unfortunately, that suspect is deceased,” IMPD Chief Bailey said in a news conference after watching bodycam footage from the incident.
+There was an exchange there, and, unfortunately, that suspect is deceased,” Bailey said in a news conference after watching bodycam footage from the incident.

-He also said, “We prefer that people do the right thing and put the gun down and surrender so we don’t have these types of things happen.”
+He also said, “We prefer that people do the right thing and put the gun down and surrender so we don’t have to have these types of things happen.”

 The Marion County Coroner’s Office will release the name of the man shot and killed once family notifications have been made.